scraper-bots/polymarket_com/README.md

 ## 🎯 Key Takeaways

-1. **Massive Scale:** Polymarket has evolved into a $16B volume prediction market platform with nearly 88K events.
+1. **Significant Scale:** Polymarket has evolved into an $8B volume prediction market platform with nearly 44K events.

 2. **Crypto Dominance:** Over 50% of events relate to cryptocurrency, making Polymarket a de facto crypto prediction platform.